docker/compose/docs/index.md

  - `web`, which is built from the `Dockerfile` in the current directory.
-It also says to run the command `python app.py` inside the image, forward the exposed port 5000 on the container to port 5000 on the host machine, connect up the Redis service, and mount the current directory inside the container so we can work on code without having to rebuild the image.
+It also says to run the command `python app.py` inside the image, forward the exposed port 5000 on the container to port 5000 on the host machine, and connect up a Redis service.
  - `redis`, which uses the public image [redis](https://registry.hub.docker.com/_/redis/), which gets pulled from the Docker Hub registry.